Published: 8 May 2025 / Last Update: 8 May 2025

 Deafheaven – Lonely People With Power (2025)

-Lonely People With Power finds Deafheaven pulling from every phase of their past — harsh, melodic, atmospheric, and everything in between.
-It’s probably one of their most complete and emotionally resonant works to date.
+Lonely People With Power feels like Deafheaven drawing from every part of their past, harsh, melodic, atmospheric, and everything in between.
+It’s probably one of their most complete and emotionally resonant albums yet.

 Alcest – Les Voyages De L’Âme (2012)